Software Systems

 HC, or Huawei Cloud, has a microservices architecture composed of hundreds of services.
 They are distributed over thousands of hosts in many geographical regions and operate with an availability higher than five nines.
 Huawei Cloud is one of the largest and fastest growing platforms in the world.
 It has a strong presence throughout the world with over 40 availability zones located across 23 geographical regions, ranging from Germany, France, South/Central America, Hong Kong and Russia to Thailand and South Africa.

-The mission of the AIOps / Reliability Team (based in Munich, Germany) was to develop new systems and tools to analyze observability data from Huawei Cloud to detect problems which impact customers, identify the root cause within seconds, and fix failures using the 1/5/10 rule (detection: 1 min, RCA: 5 min, recovery: 10 min).
-We generally build tools for anomaly detection, root-cause analysis, performance analysis, predictive maintenance, security operations, and operations automation.
+The objective of the AIOps / Reliability Team (based in Munich, Germany) was to develop new systems and tools to analyze observability data from Huawei Cloud to detect problems which impact customers, identify the root cause within seconds, and fix failures using the 1/5/10 rule (detection: 1 min, RCA: 5 min, recovery: 10 min).
+We generally build tools for anomaly detection, root-cause analysis, performance analysis, predictive maintenance, security operations, and operations automation for Cloud and intelligent management (1):

 From 2015 to 2024, we used AI from the fields of Data Science, Machine Learning, and Deep Learning, including statistical learning, time-series analysis, deep learning, big data, streaming, and data visualization, enabled us to develop new production-ready services for troubleshooting Huawei Cloud and detect issues which were previously undetectable.